U.S. urges 230 years prison for Allen Stanford

 Once considered a billionaire but later declared indigent, Stanford was convicted on March 6 by a federal jury in Houston on fraud, conspiracy and obstruction charges.

-Prosecutors said he ran a two-decade scheme centred on the sale of bogus certificates of deposit from his Antigua-based Stanford International Bank Ltd.
+Prosecutors said he ran a two-decade scheme centered on the sale of bogus certificates of deposit from his Antigua-based Stanford International Bank Ltd.

 Saying that Stanford's request reflected "an audacity that only further illustrates his depravity," prosecutors countered that "the nature and circumstances of Stanford's fraud, his own role and personal history, and the need for forceful deterrence calls for the most severe punishment permitted by law."